Divorce and separation can be emotionally challenging, especially when disputes arise over beloved family pets.

 Although the legal framework in England and Wales treats pets as property, there are proactive steps individuals can take to protect the well-being of their pets during this process.

-By considering pet-nuptial agreements and pursuing mediation, couples can work towards finding mutually agreeable solutions that prioritize the best interests of their beloved family pets.
+By considering pet-nuptial agreements and pursuing mediation, couples can work towards finding mutually agreeable solutions that prioritise the best interests of their beloved family pets.

 At Monan Gozzett LLP, we are dedicated to providing compassionate guidance and legal expertise to help our clients through these difficult times.